gabriel4649/JMdictDB/README.txt

 	resolving xref's etc. After this, the database should be fully loaded and functional.

-   There are similar sets of target for loading JMnedict and the Examples file.
+   There are similar sets of targets for loading JMnedict and the Examples file.

    There is target, "loadall", that will load all three files